 Upon arrival, you will have a comprehensive orientation facilitated by the project volunteer coordinator that includes:

-During the first 4 weeks of your stay, you will be able to:
+During the first 4 weeks of your stay, your tasks may include:

-You may choose to stay on the project for an additional 2 or 4 weeks.
+You may choose to stay on the project for an additional two or four weeks.
 During this extra time, you will be working closely with the research volunteers to assist them in gathering photo research that is still needed.
 You will not be participating in photography training or workshops after your first 4 weeks.

 Laundry: Laundry services are available for a small fee.